cncf/toc/process/sandbox.md

 * Reviewed on an annual basis; submit a report to the TOC for review
 * CNCF Sandbox projects can stay in the sandbox indefinitely

+### Application into Sandbox

+To apply for inclusion into the Sandbox, projects should use [this form](https://docs.google.com/forms/d/1bJhG1MuM981uQXcnBMv4Mj9yfV5_q5Kwk3qhBCLa_5A/edit).
+The TOC will review on a rotating basis, currently every two months as of June 2020.